MrRisoni/otaspa/README.md

 inspired from kiwi.com

-Libraries : React, MobX, Jest for testing
+Libraries : React, MobX

 URL : https://guarded-springs-14047.herokuapp.com/

-see vuespa for a far more complex app (in Vue.js)
+see vuespa repo for a far more complex app (in Vue.js)

 Branch Description :